Akshay7591/Web-Scanner/README.md

 The tool ‘Web Scanner’ automates this task of footprinting.

-On running this tool and simply entering a website the tool would return- \n
+On running this tool and simply entering a website the tool would return-

 1.The domain name
 2.The IP Address